Stir-Fried Broccoli, Red Peppers and Beef

 Broccoli Black Bean Salad

 Every pantry should have a few cans of black beans on hand to use in quick salads like this one!
-Canola oil keeps this healthy dish low in saturated fat.
+Canola oil keeps this dish low in saturated fat.